Having a Dental Emergency? Book Your Appointment Below for Fast Relief

 See your dentist at Exceptional Dental right away.
 To relieve the pain until you reach our office, apply a cold compress to the outside of the mouth or cheek in the affected area.
 Take an over-the-counter pain reliever (like Tylenol or Advil) if needed.

-If the crown falls off, make an appointment at the nearest Exceptional Dental as soon as possible and bring the crown with you.
-If possible, slip the crown back over the tooth.
-Before doing so, coat the inner surface with an over-the-counter dental cement, toothpaste, or denture adhesive, to help hold the crown in place.
+If the crown falls off, make an appointment at your nearest Exceptional Dental as soon as possible and bring the crown with you.
+If possible, try to slip the crown back over the tooth.
+But before doing so, coat the inner surface with an over-the-counter dental cement, toothpaste, or dental adhesive to help hold the crown in place.
 Do not use super glue.

 Abscesses are infections that occur around the root of a tooth or in the space between the teeth and gums.
 Abscesses are a serious condition that can damage tissue and surrounding teeth, with the infection possibly spreading to other parts of the body if left untreated.

-Because of the serious oral health and general health problems that can result from an abscess, see your Exceptional Dental dentist as soon as possible if you discover a pimple-like swelling on your gum that usually is painful.
+Because of the serious oral and general health problems that can result from an abscess, see your Exceptional Dental dentist as soon as possible if you discover a painful pimple-like swelling on your gum.
 In the meantime, to ease the pain and draw the pus toward the surface, try rinsing your mouth with a mild saltwater solution (1/2 teaspoon of table salt in 8 ounces of water) several times a day.

 Injuries to the soft tissues, which include the tongue, cheeks, gums, and lips, can result in bleeding.
 To control the bleeding, here's what to do: